paritytech/polkassembly/kubernetes/README.md

 4. Manual Steps needed after deployment to run polkassembly in production:

 - Create a bot user and set its id/credentials in auth server and chain db watcher
-  - create a user named Bot User through signup
+  - create a user with username "proposal_bot" and name "Governance bot" through signup (no email).
   - set botuser username in gitlab ci variable PROPOSAL_BOT_USERNAME.
 Needed as env var in chain db watcher.
   - set botuser password in gitlab ci variable PROPOSAL_BOT_PASSWORD.
 Needed as env var in chain db watcher.
   - set botuser user id in gitlab ci variable PROPOSAL_BOT_USER_ID.
 Needed as env var in auth server and chain db watcher.